CrugBarat/rick_and_morty_Vue/README.md

 **Markup/Styling**: HTML5/CSS3

 The Rick & Morty app can dynamically search data requested from an API and return details stored for a corresponding result.
-The app includes several interchangeable and reusable components to execute the character search, including a select menu, an unordered list and search bar.

 This exercise was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
 The exercise brief can be found below.